ElMassimo/jekyll-vite/README.md

 Run <kbd>bin/vite dev</kbd> to start the Vite development server, and then restart your Jekyll server with <kbd>bin/jekyll serve</kbd>.

-Visit any page and you should see a printed console output: `Vite ⚡️ Ruby`.
+Visit your Jekyll site and you should see a printed console output: `Vite ⚡️ Ruby`.

 Check the [documentation website][website] for more information.